Analog Man Compressor pedals and mods

 New in 2003 MINI BICOMP.
 Available now.

-Mini Bicomp is exactly the same features as our pre-2003 BICOMP - it's the same as the current BICOMP except for the internal ATTACK control on the mini (one less knob).
-It uses less real estate on your pedalboard.
-Same size as juicer or small comp (2.5" x 4.75" x 1.5" not including jacks, switch, etc).
-This pedal works on battery or 9V DC adaptor.
-If you are going to use batteries, we recommend the large BICOMP as the mini bicomp wires can get stressed if you open and close the pedal often.
+Mini Bicomp is exactly the same features and sounds as our BICOMP - it just uses less real estate on your pedalboard.
+Same size as small comp (2.5" x 4.75" x 1.5" not including jacks, switch, etc).
+This pedal works on battery or DC adaptor.
+If you are going to use batteries, we recommend the large BICOMP, as the mini bicomp wires can get stressed if you open and close the pedal often.
 We make these cases in-house for a cost savings.
 They are not all perfectly machine-drilled and silk screen labeled like the BICOMP, but have a hand-made appearance.
 The switches are a little closer together, makes it easy to switch from one compressor to the other by pressing both switches at the same time.
 Use the side of your foot to easily switch just one side.
-Price is $255.
+Same options as large BICOMP.
+Price is $285 plus options.

 For easy ordering, check out our new website buyanalogman.com .
 The new website uses a shopping cart for everything so it's very easy to buy multiple items or add in options.
 It allows using paypal in addition to several other payment methods including credit cards.